 Focus on Regulation of State and Non-State Actors in the Use of Big Data Technology

-Our participation in the project focuses, via academic research, on issues related to regulation of state and non-state actors in the use of big data and technology.
-We particularly analyse whether existing regulatory frameworks and mechanisms – like the European Union General Data Protection Regulation (GDPR) – are apt to regulate big data and associated technologies while ensuring human rights protection.
+Our participation in the project focused, via academic research, on issues related to the regulation of state and non-state actors in the use of big data and technology.
+We notably analysed whether existing regulatory frameworks and mechanisms – like the European Union General Data Protection Regulation (GDPR) – are apt to regulate big data and associated technologies while ensuring human rights protection.
 Drawing from existing regulation theories, the research intends to highlight alternative regulatory approaches that could be used to inform or update current legislation.

 Support to Outreach Activities in Geneva

-We also provide support for the project’s outreach activities in Geneva with UN human rights mechanisms, diplomats, academics and practitioners via public events, expert meetings and consultations.
+We also provided support for the project’s outreach activities in Geneva with UN human rights mechanisms, diplomats, academics and practitioners via public events, expert meetings and consultations.